AlanJs26/bspwm-scratchpad/README.md

 ### rofi and polybar

-Here I also leaving scripts that I use to manage and keep track of the hidden windows.
+Here I also leaving scripts that I use to manage and keep track of hidden windows.
 They are:

-the `rofi-scratchpad-bspwm.sh`, that is just a window picker
+the `rofi-scratchpad-bspwm.sh`, that is just a window picker using rofi

 ![rofi]("img/5.png")